Table of Contents

 - Create Your Project's Purchase Orders.
 In Procore, a Purchase Order (PO) is a documented financial commitment that details the types, quantities and agreed-upon prices for products or services.
 As part of the procurement process, purchase orders are created by a 'buyer' (for example, a main contractor) and issued to a 'seller' (for example, a subcontractor) to cover the cost of a contract.
 Once accepted by the 'seller,' a purchase order represents an agreement between the two parties.
 See Create a Purchase Order.

-- Create Subcontractor Payment Applications and Manage Payment Application Contacts.
-Using the Commitments or Invoicing tool, you can also Create an Payment Application on Behalf of an Payment Application Contact or you can provide your subcontractor's payment application contacts with the appropriate permissions to access their purchase orders and subcontracts.
-See Add Payment Application Contacts to a Purchase Order or Subcontract.
-Users with 'Admin' permission on the Commitments tool can also use those permissions to manage payment applications with the Invoicing Tool.
+- Create Subcontractor Payment applications and Manage Payment application Contacts.
+Using the Commitments or Payment applications tool, you can also Create a Payment Application on Behalf of a Payment Application Contact or you can provide your subcontractor's payment application contacts with the appropriate permissions to access their purchase orders and subcontracts.
+See Add Payment application Contacts to a Purchase Order or Subcontract.
+Users with 'Admin' permission on the Commitments tool can also use those permissions to manage payment applications with the Payment Applications Tool.